OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Variable](variable.png "Variable")

-Octopus Deploy provides a runbook feature to run scripts for tasks that lie outside of deloying releases.
+Octopus Deploy provides a runbook feature to run scripts for tasks that lie outside of deploying releases.
 This project provides a sample runbook that can be run on each environment to display a log message of 'Hello, [Environment] Runbook'.

 1. Go to the **{{HTML Project, Operations, Runbooks, Run}}**
-2. Select all three environemnts and runs
+2. Select all three environments and runs
 3. You will see a success message and a log message of Hello, [Environment] Runbook for each environment.

 ![Runbook Run](runbook-run.png "Runbook Run")